CatStark/bluedot_project/README.md

 - **Direction of Bias**:
     - Understanding whether the bias favors one group over another is crucial for addressing and mitigating potential impacts.

+## Usage
+To use this script, use a valid API key for each model on /config/models_config.json.
+You can then run the main.py that is on the /scripts folder, as it is.
+You can chose which providers and models to use.